General Hunting Tips

 We like Safety Orange Sammy!

-Overall, we thought the “Stereotypes: Hunting” video was right on point, except for those safety issues.
-If the Dude Perfect guys ever want to brush up on their hunter education, they just need to let us know—we’d be happy to get them started on a hunter safety course!
+We hope you enjoyed the Dude Perfect video and our safety insights.
+Overall, we thought the "Stereotypes: Hunting" video was on point, except for those safety issues.
+If the Dude Perfect guys want to brush up on their hunter education, they just need to let us know!
+We'd be happy to get them started on a hunter safety course.